tigerfarm/tigtaskrouterworker/README.md

 Test, by calling your IVR Twilio phone number.
 - You will hear your Say welcome message.
 - You will be put into the TaskRouter queue and hear the wait music.
-- Disconnect/hangup, your IVR works.
+- Disconnect/hangup the call.
+Your IVR is successfully tested.

 ### Deploy the TaskRouter Worker Application

 This application is ready to run.
 To deploy to Heroku, you will need an [Heroku account](https://heroku.com/) to host your application.

-Click the Deploy to Heroku link:
+Click the Deploy to Heroku link.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/tigerfarm/tigtaskrouterworker)